MiloMT/WebDev-Pathway-Assistant/README.md

 #### Category Model

-The categories table is very straight forward, it contains an ID for a primary key, and a name and description.
-There are no foreign keys contained within the categories table, however as mentioned above, the tools table makes use of the category ID as a foreign key link between the two tables in a one to many relationship.
+The categories model is very straight forward, it contains an ID for a primary key, and a name and description.
+There are no foreign keys contained within the categories model, however as mentioned above, the tools model makes use of the category ID as a foreign key link between the two models in a one to many relationship.

+Due to the back_populating in the category model, the category could have access to related tools, however the descision was made that this relationship wouldn't logically make sense and so wasn't included.

 ```python
 class Category(db.Model):